 It is very important to choose the right electrolyte for water electrolysis.
 Why is it important?
 If we look at the anion from the electrolyte, it usually competes with the hydroxide ions to release an electron.
 If an electrolyte anion has a less standard electrode potential than hydroxide, it will be oxidised instead of the hydroxide.
 Therefore, oxygen will not be produced.
 In the case of a cation, if it has a greater standard electrode potential than a hydrogen ion, it will be reduced.
 In this case, hydrogen gas will not be produced.

 Water Electrolysis in the Presence of Acids (pH lower than 7)

-Additional hydrogen ions from acid will be reduced at the cathode while water will be oxidized at the anode.
-Half reactions in an acid medium are;
+Additional hydrogen ions from acid will be reduced at the cathode, while water will be oxidised at the anode.
+Half reactions in an acid medium are,

 At cathode: 2H+ + e– → H2 E° = +0.0 V

 At anode: 2H2O → O2(g) + 4H+ + 4e– E° = +1.23 V